Azure/azure-sdk-for-js/sdk/openai/openai/README.md

 ### (⚠️ Highly Discouraged) API Key

 API keys are not recommended for production use because they are less secure than other authentication methods.
-However, if you are using an API key to authenticate `OpenAIClient` or `AssistantsClient`, an `AzureKeyCredential`, use the [Azure Portal][azure_portal] to browse to your OpenAI resource and retrieve an API key, or use the [Azure CLI][azure_cli] snippet below:
+However, if you are using an API key, use the [Azure Portal][azure_portal] to browse to your OpenAI resource and retrieve an API key, or use the [Azure CLI][azure_cli] snippet below:

 **Note:** Sometimes the API key is referred to as a "subscription key" or "subscription API key."